kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 * The different ViewMatchers, ViewActions, and ViewAssertions you used
 * The different Views you tested and why

-Feel free to provide [screenshots](https://developer.android.com/studio/debug/am-screenshot) of any Activity Views that you tested.
+Feel free to provide [screenshots](https://developer.android.com/studio/debug/am-screenshot) of any Activity Views that you test.

 #### Submission Deadline + Process

-You must submit your project by **9:00am PT/12:00pm ET, on January 13, 2020 using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdFBo328et9VHd04fFTZ7MRfIUD5le-jimyl0UccCs3IBYHoQ/viewform).** Be sure that your project is viewable by the Onramp team in a **public** repository (you can make it private after January 28, 2021).
+You must submit your project by **9:00am PT/12:00pm ET, on March 5, 2021 using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeyphOplL7AJdED7pT-vt5yeQfqpTbyrzXHIrLHViWaZ9yd4Q/viewform).** Be sure that your project is viewable by the Onramp team in a **public** repository (you can make it private after March 19, 2021).

 Once you’ve submitted your project, you are expected to stop working on it.
 Any commits that occur after submission or the deadline will not be reviewed.